Protecting Your Contents In a Rental Property

 Unspecified personal possessions:

-If you want cover for personal items which are worth less than £1000 individually then you can cover them as unspecified personal possessions, under a blanket cover.
+If you want cover for items which are worth less than £1000 individually then you can cover them as unspecified personal possessions.
 This category includes items such as mobile phones or tablets.
 You will not need to duplicate specified items in this section.

 Cover for your Landlord’s fixtures and fittings

-If it is written into your lease that there are certain parts of the building that you are responsible for (e.g. kitchen units) then you can claim for these under your tenant’s contents insurance policy.
+Sometimes it is written into your lease that there are certain parts of the building that you are responsible for.
+This could include things like kitchen units.
+You can then claim for these under your tenant’s contents insurance policy.
 This is included as standard within your CoverBuilder tenant’s policy.
 You will be covered for damage caused by standard insured events such as fire, flood or explosion.

-Such cover can provide peace of mind for you as a tenant that your contents insurance will cover your landlord’s fixtures and fittings.
+Such cover can provide peace of mind for you as a tenant.
+You can know that your contents insurance will cover your landlord’s fixtures and fittings.

-Cover is not provided for damage that is caused by any paying guests at the property, or for any losses that occur after your home has been unoccupied for over 30 consecutive days.
+Cover is not provided for damage that is caused by any paying guests at the property.
+Nor is it provided for any losses that occur when your home has been unoccupied for over 30 days in a row.
 The maximum amount that will be paid out for a claim relating to your tenant’s liability is £5000.

 Example: A fire has broken out in the kitchen and ruined the kitchen units.
 In your tenancy agreement, it has been stated that you are responsible for these.
-Your policy will, therefore, pay out to replace these, as well as any contents of yours that have been damaged.
+Your policy will, therefore, pay out to replace these.
+You will also be covered for any contents of yours that have been damaged.

 Tenants contents insurance cover landlords fixtures fittings